katewhee/networking-course/_labs/nibbletorrent-peer.md

 }
 ```

 The torrent files you will be working with are located here.
+[TODO: Add torrent files]

 ### Tracker

 After you have parsed the torrent file, you must make a request to the `tracker_url` to get a list of peers to download the file from.
 The tracker uses HTTP and parameters are passed using [query strings](https://en.wikipedia.org/wiki/Query_string).
 You must pass the following parameters:

 - `peer_id`: This is an ID that uniquely identifies yourself.
-It needs to following this format: `-ECEN426-<NetID>-<5 random characters>`.
-For example, a peer ID would look like `-ECEN426-philipbl-tkv9s`.
+It needs to following this format: `-ECEN426-<NetID>`.
+For example, a peer ID would look like `-ECEN426-le0nh4rt`.

 - `ip`: The IP address you will want to receive peer connection to.
 Because the tracker will only live on BYU campus, you will want to use your BYU private IP address.